FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 * Postconditions: The app will go back do the main page (where the user may choose if he wants to create another meeting or join one).
 * Normal Flow: The participant will be presented with a list with all names of the people that he has meet in the meeting.
 If the user clicks on a name, the information about that person will be shown on the screen.
 The user may click on any number of names.
 After the user has seen the contacts of the people that he wanted, he may click a button to return to the main page.
 * Alternative Flows and Execptions: The participant may not click on any name and just click on the button to go to the main page.

-##### Create a thematic Meet
-* Actor: Organiser
-* Description: This feature has the possibility of a user becoming an organiser and creating a room, a thematic Meet.
-The organiser must choose a theme for the speed meeting, and write a brief description of the purpose of this speed meeting.
-##### Choose a Meet
-* Actor: Participant
-* Description: This feature gives the participant the option of choosing a room with a specific theme and participating in the selected speed meeting.

 ### User stories
 The following topics are a report, of the roles in the user stories: